jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     What does this mean?
     - The error is an `AttributeError` at line 12 in `test_calculator.py`
-    - [AttributeError](https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError) is raised when we try to access or call an attribute that python cannot find
+    - An [AttributeError](https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError) is raised when we try to access or call an attribute that python cannot find
     - we can think of `calculator.add` as an address
         - `calculator` refers to `calculator.py`
-        - `add` refers to something with `calculator.py` file that currently does not exist
+        - `add` refers to something(an attribute) within the `calculator.py` file

 ### <span style="color:green">**GREEN**</span>: make it pass